José María Cornejo

-José María Cornejo Merino (10 November 1788 – 24 November 1864) was a Salvadoran politician.
-Two times he served as chief of state of El Salvador (1829–30 and 1830–32).
+José María Cornejo Merino y Guevara (10 November 1788 – 24 November 1864) was a Salvadoran politician and lawyer who served as the 4th Head of State of El Salvador on two occasions between 1829 and 1832.

+A prominent leader of the Conservative Party, Cornejo is noted for his strong opposition to the federal government of Francisco Morazán.
+During his tenure as the 4th Head of State, he attempted to declare El Salvador's separation from the Federal Republic of Central America in 1832, which led to a military conflict with federal forces.
+After the fall of San Salvador to Morazán's troops in April 1832, Cornejo was deposed and imprisoned in Guatemala.
+He eventually returned to political life in his home department of San Vicente.

 Early life

 Cornejo was born in 1788 to José María Cornejo and Jacoba Merino.
 He married Nicolasa de Lezama.

 In Guatemala he studied philosophy, obtaining a diploma on 14 January 1809.
 Later he studied canon law, but without graduating, and after that civil law, which he also did not finish.
 He was in Guatemala when the United Provinces of Central America approved inclusion into the First Mexican Empire of Agustín de Iturbide.
 Because Cornejo opposed this union, he was sent to prison.
 He was freed in June 1822, and returned to El Salvador.